Welcome to today's edition of the Rush 24-7 podcast.

 And we urged them to practice that as often as possible.

-Makes all kind of sense.
+Makes all kinds of sense.

 Here's who did hack it in.

-Hackett staged a surprisingly strong congressional run last year in an overwhelmingly Republican district and gained national prominence for his scathing criticism of the Bush administration's handling of the Iraq War.
+Hackett staged a surprisingly strong congressional run last year in an overwhelmingly Republican district and gained national prominence for his scathing criticism of the Bush administration's handling of the Iraq war.

 It was his performance in the congressional race that led parties to recruit him for the Senate race.